An American Southwest Road Trip. There’s nothing like it!

 Road tripping is by far the best way to see and experience everything that America has to offer.

-A road trip through the American Southwest takes you past unique deserts, mountains, canyons carved by rivers and spectacular national and state parks.
+A Southwest USA road trip takes you past unique deserts, mountains, canyons carved by rivers and spectacular national and state parks.

 We are happy to share this article from Jennifer Wolff, one of our contributing writers:

 As a school teacher from Southwest Michigan, I look forward to summer road trips exploring the US with my wonderful daughter!
 I’m drawn to geological features and the American Southwest has so many to admire!

 Here’s the 8-Day Southwest Itinerary that my daughter and I took in July last year.